nicksergeant/hackernews/README.markdown

 ### Saved items

-Retrieve a user's latest saved items:
+Retrieve a user's latest saved items, and print the output as JSON (default):

     hackernews.py saved -u 'username' -p 'password'

-Retrieve all saved items (this might take a while):
+Retrieve all saved items, and print the output as XML (this might take a while):

-    hackernews.py saved -all -u 'username' -p 'password'
+    hackernews.py saved -all -e xml -u 'username' -p 'password'

 Help for the `saved` subcommand: